oeg-upm/oeg-software-graph/best-practices-requirements/README.md

 1. Description: Are there any descriptions in the repository?
 Are they short descriptions or longer descriptions included in the readme?
 2. Registry/ Unique identifier: Is the software component archived in Zenodo?
 Does it have a Digital Object Identifier?
 3. Are there available releases to download the repository?
-Is there any versioning scheme followed?
+4. Is there any versioning scheme followed?
-4. Is there any documentation available, such as installation or run instructions?
+5. Is there any documentation available, such as installation or run instructions?
-5. Does the repository have a license?
+6. Does the repository have a license?
-6. Does the repository indicate how to cite its contents?
+7. Does the repository indicate how to cite its contents?
-7. Does the repository include basec metadata including name, creation date, keywords, etc?
+8. Does the repository include basec metadata including programming language, description, creation date, keywords and releases?
+9. Does the repository provide installation instructions?
-8. Are there any requirements specified anywhere?
+10. Are there any requirements specified anywhere?
-9. Is metadata available in a machine-readable format? (this is achieved by our approach by default, printing all available metadata)

 ## Additional queries:
-10. When was the metadata from a repository extracted last?
+11. When was the metadata from a repository extracted last?
-11. Which is the method most commonly used for citation?
+12. Which is the method most commonly used for citation?
 A CFF file, a CITATION file or some notes in the readme file?

 ## References: